-I am an attorney, licensed to practice in Illinois, and I concentrate in commercial, and contract law.
+I am an attorney, licensed to practice in Illinois and New Hampshire.
+I concentrate in commercial, and contract law.
 I am also an on-leave graduate student in Socio-Cultural Anthropology at the University of Chicago slowly making my way along the arduous process of writing up my dissertation.
 Not surprisingly, my research interests are in Legal Anthropology, the study of how people interact with abstract institutions and the people who make them "real."
 My research focus is on the law and the phenomenon (and representations and popular conceptions about the phenomenon) of unauthorized accesses to computer and communication systems when no profit motive is involved.
-People have a lot of other names for it.Presently, I am general counsel and compliance architect for Nexum, a Chicago-based IT security company with a serious no-nonsense attitude.
+People have a lot of other names for it.Presently, I am general counsel for Nexum, an IT security VAR with a serious no-nonsense attitude.
 Nexum's big differentiator is its emphasis on smart architecture as a security cornerstone -- not just tossing products at problems.
 With compliance and risk management in mind, my role there should be pretty obvious (for clients and for Nexum itself).

 Papers, Talks and Lectures -- What have I said in public?